JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_extensions_and_extension_points.md

 ## Extensions

-If you want your plugin to extend the functionality of other plugins or the *IntelliJ Platform*, you must declare one or several _extensions_.
+If you want your plugin to extend the functionality of other plugins or the *Intell           iJ Platform*, you must declare one or several _extensions_.

 ## How to declare extensions and extension points